 1. Reviews and customer testimonials

-Online reviews and testimonials from customers are the most obvious and probably the most sought-after type of social proof.
+Online reviews and customer testimonials are the most obvious and probably the most sought-after type of social proof.
 People rely on them for an honest and realistic impression of your product/service that they often feel they can’t get from your own words.

-For example, if you sell real estate agent software, there’s only so much you can do via your website to convince potential customers to buy.
-Selling houses rely a lot on each particular case and customer, so having a review collection strategy for people who have used your software in the field is vital to assure potential customers that your stuff will be useful.
+For example, if you sell real estate agent software, there’s only so much you can do via your website to convince new customers to buy.
+Selling houses rely a lot on each particular case and customer, so having a review collection strategy for people who have used your software in the field is vital to assure prospective buyers that your stuff will be useful.

 There are many ways to use testimonials in your content.
 Some brands create a dedicated landing page for them.
 Others pepper them throughout their site.
 Some, like Casper below, have a carousel featured prominently on their homepage, which site visitors can scroll through to browse a range of reviews.